davewatters/sectech-ci-pp5/README.md

 - Numerous resources helped me understand what I needed and how best to code it.
 These include: [Mozilla MDN Web Docs](https://developer.mozilla.org/en-US/), the official [Python Docs](https://docs.python.org), official [Django Documentation](https://docs.djangoproject.com/en/3.2/), the [Bootstrap](https://developer.mozilla.org/en-US/) docs and code templates
 - The usual suspects: StackOverflow.com, RealPython.com, etc.

+### Images
+- Product logos used are tradmarks of the respective company.
+Images used are the official marketing images for agents & resellers, specifically with permission for use in their website and sales materials.

 ### Acknowledgements